City of Raleigh Museum

 The City of Raleigh Museum is located on Fayetteville Street, Raleigh's "Main Street" and the center of downtown.

 Housed in a historic former hardware store, the museum is dedicated to preserving and interpreting the history of North Carolina's capital city while envisioning its future.
 The museum curates temporary and permanent exhibits about the city's people, places, and resources, maintains a collection of approximately 5,000 artifacts, and offers educational programming and tours.
-You can also visit the webpage for the COR museums friend's group www.raleighcitymuseum.org.
+Visit the Friends of CORmuseum website for information on supporting the museum.

 220 Fayetteville Street Raleigh, NC 27601 | Get Directions